 “Pope Francis challenges us to say no to ‘an economy of exclusion.’
 NETWORK Lobby for Catholic Social Justice and our advocates across the country embrace this message and therefore oppose the TPP.
 We know from prior free trade agreements that these policies push people out of their homes and fuels migration that disrupts families and hurts communities among all treaty nations.
 The demise of the TPP is good news for vulnerable communities.” - Sister Simone Campbell, SSS, Executive Director, NETWORK Lobby for Catholic Social Justice

-“The TPP put the rights of investors before the needs of vulnerable people to affordable medicines, dignified livelihoods, and traditional farming practices,” said Chloe Schwabe, Faith Economy Ecology Program Director, Maryknoll Office for Global Concerns, “We welcome dialogue between governments, businesses, civil society, and affected communities to develop more transparent and equitable trade agreements that center on respect for God’s creation and the human family, and the promotion of sustainable livelihoods through small-scale, local development initiatives.”
+“The TPP put the rights of investors before the needs of vulnerable people to affordable medicines, dignified livelihoods, and traditional farming practices,” said Chloe Schwabe, Faith Economy Ecology Project Coordinator, Maryknoll Office for Global Concerns, “We welcome dialogue between governments, businesses, civil society, and affected communities to develop more transparent and equitable trade agreements that center on respect for God’s creation and the human family, and the promotion of sustainable livelihoods through small-scale, local development initiatives.”